Normal procesing time

 No fee

-As a posted worker you can be either an EU citizen or citizen of a country outside the EU, the EEA or Switzerland.
+As a posted service provider you can be either an EU citizen or citizen of a country outside the EU, the EEA or Switzerland.

-When processing your application we will carry out a specific and individual assessment of your grounds for residence as a posted employee for a company in the EU which is to provide a service in Denmark.
+When processing your application, we will carry out a specific and individual assessment of your grounds for residence as a posted service provider for a company in the EU which is to provide a service in Denmark.

-Read below about the elements which will normally be considered in the assessment.
+Read below about the circumstances which normally will be considered in the assessment.

-You must already be employed by the EU company before the posting.
+You must already be employed permanently by the EU company before the posting.

-In order to be a company in the EU, the company must be established and have an office in an EU country other than Denmark regardless of whether the company is owned by a company outside the EU.
+The EU company must be established and have an office in an EU country other than Denmark.
+This is also the case if the company is owned by a company outside the EU.

-The EU company must have actual and real business activities.
+The EU company must have actual and real business activities in the home country.
 Consequently, the main activity must not exclusively be internal management or administration.

-You must be employed by a company that has entered into an agreement on providing a service in Denmark.
-The agreement can be made with a company or a private individual.
+You must be employed by the EU company that has concluded a contract on providing a service in Denmark.
+The contract can be made with a Danish company or a private individual.

-The agreement must not be older than 30 days when you submit your application for EU residence.
+The contract must not be older than 60 days when you submit your application for EU residence.

-You can be granted residence as a posted worker for the period of time it takes to provide the service.
+You can be granted residence as a posted service provider for the period it takes to provide the service.

-Your stay as a posted worker cannot, however, exceed two years.
+Your stay as a posted service provider cannot last longer than two years.

 If the posting is to last longer than two years, there must be specific reasons for this.
 This might be, for example, if it can be documented that a project has been delayed due to unforeseen circumstances.

-During your posting you are not required to reside in Denmark for the entire duration.
-You must, however, apply for residence for the entire period during which you will be posted to Denmark and working to provide the service.
+You must apply for residence for the entire period during which you will be posted to Denmark and working to provide the service.

-The assessment of whether your work is actual and real will take into consideration your salary, information about the extent of your work tasks and additional terms of employment.
+An assessment of whether your work is actual and real can consider your salary, information about the extent of your work tasks and additional terms of employment.

-If, for a period of time, an employee is posted internally within a corporation in order to work for that corporation's branch office in Denmark, it will, as a rule, be considered a way to organise the company's operations rather than a matter of providing a service.
+If, for a period of time, an employee is posted internally within a corporation in order to work for that corporation's branch office in Denmark, it will be considered a way to organise the company's operations rather than a matter of providing a service.

-A citizen of a country outside the EU, the EEA or Switzerland to be posted to a company within the same corporation, must, as a rule, apply for a residence and work permit under the regulations of the Danish Aliens Act.
+A citizen of a country outside the EU, the EEA or Switzerland who is to be posted to a company within the same corporation must apply for a residence and work permit under the regulations of the Danish Aliens Act.

 Read more about applying for a residence and work permit under the Danish Aliens Act